Meet our Board

-Stephen Butler is the Assistant Dean for Advancement and External Relations at Oklahoma City University School of Law.
-Before coming to OCU Law, Stephen worked at Pepperdine University School of Law where he directed the annual giving program, the Law Associates.
+Stephen Butler is the Chief Development Officer for Fund for Teachers.
+Previously, he was the Assistant Dean for Advancement and External Relations at Oklahoma City University School of Law.
+Stephen also worked at Pepperdine University School of Law where he directed the annual giving program, the Law Associates.
 Prior to this, Stephen served as a grant writer and community organizer with the Industrial Areas Foundation in Los Angeles and Dallas, TX.

 In Los Angeles, Stephen was active in mentoring programs and coordinated the Omega Educational Foundation’s Youth Leadership Conference.
 He also developed a Street Law Academy to educate young men of their 4th, 5th and 6th Amendment rights and how to interact with police.
 Since coming to Oklahoma City, he has joined the boards of directors of Cristo Rey OKC and the Oklahoma Association of Charitable Gift Planners and the Advisory Board for the Foundation for Oklahoma City Public Schools, as well as serving on the YMCA Downtown Branch Advisory Council, Oklahoma Contemporary Art for Every 5th Grader Committee, and Cookie Manager for Girl Scouts Troop 1184.